 B12 injections are harmless, simple, inexpensive, and very effective.

 Pernicious Anemia Treatment Scandal

-And when doctors do prescribe injections, it’s not nearly enough.
+When doctors do prescribe injections, it’s usually not nearly enough.
 In the UK, patients get four shots a year.
 That is absurd!
-Go ask your doctor for one study that supports that number.
+Go ask your doctor for just one study that supports that number.
 There’s no evidence whatsoever.
 It’s all about saving healthcare costs.
-The problem, patients often can’t get B12 shots anywhere else.
+The other problem is, patients often can’t get B12 shots anywhere else.

 In the 60’s, patients in the UK received one injection a month.
-Then, in the 70’s, it increased to once every two months.
+Then, in the 70’s, that number increased to once every two months.
 And in the 80’s it increased to every three months, which is still what they use today.
 None of these is enough.

-When you have Pernicious Anemia, you need B12 shots daily.
+When you have pernicious anemia, you need daily B12 shots.

-When doctors begin your Pernicious Anemia treatment, they’ll actually start with an initial loading phase of 5-10 shots over a few weeks.
-Of course, that’s better than the one-shot-every-three-months protocol it changes to.
+When doctors begin your pernicious anemia treatment, they’ll actually start with an initial loading phase of 5-10 shots over a few weeks.
+Of course, that’s much better than the one-shot-every-three-months protocol it later changes to.
 We suppose the change is because the initial doses are enough to keep B12 levels within the “desired range”.

 Worse, doctors will often stop treatment altogether when blood levels seem okay.
 This whole circus leaves many patients with recurring, irreparable symptoms.

 But Can’t You Overdose On B12?

 Doctors want to keep blood levels of B12 within range because of an imaginary fear of overdose.
 This has no foundation.
 Vitamin B12 is the safest thing you can inject.
 It is a water-soluble vitamin, meaning excess will be flushed out in the urine.
 There are no toxicity levels.
 You can’t overdose.
 It is harmless even in huge amounts: